 - 5GB of HDD space (required)

 - 3D acceleration capable graphics card with 256 MB or more RAM

 - DVD drive / USB port and support for booting from

 - Keyboard + mouse

-Systems with this specification (or better) should be capable of running Ubuntu.
-To see if your hardware such as wireless networking cards, graphics cards, TV cards and USB devices will work correctly, please check the Ubuntu hardware support wiki.
+To see if your other hardware such as wireless network cards, graphics cards, TV cards, and USB devices will work correctly, please check the Ubuntu hardware support pages.

-Download and 'burn' your own copy of the CD (requires a fast internet connection and CD writer hardware) as follows:
+Download and 'burn' your own copy of the DVD (requires a fast internet connection and DVD writer hardware) as follows:

 You can download an Ubuntu ISO image free of charge from the Ubuntu download page.
 After clicking the Download button, the site offers a page for a voluntary donation; direct download link is located at the bottom.

 A checksum program is needed to calculate the checksum of a file.
 If the resulting hexadecimal number (md5 hash) matches the number posted on the Ubuntu website then you can be sure that the file is clean and free of corruption.